FelixofRivia/SNDatLHC_RTDQM/README.md

 - the luminosity provided by ATLAS;
 - the hits per channel/board/station;
 - the QDC value measured by SiPMs in each station;
-- the time alignement between boards;
+- the time alignment between boards;
-- 2D hit plot of a XY plane.
+- 2D hit plot of an XY plane.

 The produced plots are saved in a ROOT file (plots.root) and are shown in real-time locally on canvases (can be disabled), refreshed every certain number of events (depending on the beam status).
 The plots produced by the machine running the monitoring script for the SND@LHC experiment are also shown live on the web page https://sndonline.web.cern.ch/rtdqm.html (must login with a CERN account).